DACA, A Student's Story: "They Are The Types Of Immigrants You Want In Your Country"

 In order to receive DACA, you need to pass a criminal background check.
 Not only that, you have to pay money to apply for DACA.
 It's close to $500, and compounding with the fact that you have to give your biometrics and the fact that you're not eligible for any sort of social benefit in the United States.

-NPR intern Shana Daloria produced the audio version of this story.
+NPR producer Denise Guerra produced the audio version of this story.